 Hurricane eye is the driving part that makes it strong and weak.
 Scientists can determine the intensity of a hurricane by this eye.
-Wind pressure, temperature variation, and all types of hurricane characteristics depend on its eye.
-So it is one of the essential and analytic parts of any storm or hurricane.
+Wind pressure, temperature variation, and all hurricane characteristics depend on the eye.
+So, it is one of the essential and analytic parts of any storm or hurricane.
+Hurricane Irma has winds of 185 miles per hour.
+That’s a category-five hurricane.
+It is hard to believe that hurricane hunters fly into the eye.
+They use radar and even drop special instrument packages through the storm.

-What is the eye of a hurricane?
+What is the Eye of a Hurricane?

 The main parts of a tropical cyclone or hurricane are the eye, eyewall, and rainbands.
 The eye of the storm is where it’s relatively calm with light winds and mostly cloud-free.

-- The eye spans typically from 20-40 miles across and usually forms when a tropical cyclone has reached hurricane status with winds exceeding 74 MPH.
+• The eye spans typically from 20-40 miles across and usually forms when a tropical cyclone has reached hurricane status with winds exceeding 74 MPH.

 This circulation creates a vacuum within the eye, causing airflow from the eyewall’s top to sink, replacing air mass loss near the center.
 It leaves unfavorable conditions for cloud formation.
 As the hurricane’s eye makes landfall, the storm appears to slow down when it’s about halfway through its devastation.

 Inside the eye of a hurricane: Wind gusts increased by the hour, accompanied by heavy flooding rain.
 It’s the most severe weather within a hurricane, and all this wrath happens within the eyewall.
-It’s the most feared region within the storm system, known as the eyewall.
+It’s the most feared region within the storm system, the eyewall.
 It surrounds the tranquil eye with a vertical wall of clouds.

 In the eyewall, the air is lifted faster and with more force than in any other part of the hurricane.
 This energy easily transports the moisture from the ocean upwards, forming heavy rain bands.
 These bands can measure up to nine miles high.
-They rotate around the low-pressure in the eye or sometimes even remain stationary.
+They rotate around the low pressure in the eye or sometimes even remain stationary.

-- Winds blow about 10% higher within these towers than the rest of the eyewall.
+• Winds blow about 10% higher within these towers than the rest of the eyewall.

 Some gusts are reaching up to 225 miles per hour.
-Sometimes when a hurricane makes landfall, these towers become tornadoes.
+Sometimes, when a hurricane makes landfall, these towers become tornadoes.
 The more compact the eye is within a hurricane, the stronger the eyewall’s winds and the more destructive the hurricane.

 That’s high pressure and falling air.
 There is a big area of high pressure on top of it.
 It’s hot and sinks.
 Air is getting warmer as it comes closer to the surface.
 That’s why high temperatures occur.

-What is the eyewall of a hurricane?
+What is the Eyewall of a Hurricane?

 The strong part of the hurricane is the eyewall.
 The air around their hurricane spirals in and converges at the center.
 That air coming in has to go somewhere.
 It can’t go down into the ocean.
 So it goes up and ends up in the spiral going up into the upper levels of the atmosphere.